Site logo

 The prices range from $600 to $2,000, depending on the location and actual services.

-Consider pasture (or turn-up) or partial boarding if looking to enjoy most full-boarding perks at a fraction of the budget.
+Consider pasture (or turn-up) or partial boarding if you want to enjoy most full-boarding perks at a fraction of the cost.
 Most facilities charge $400 to $600 but offer great value for money.
-The horse enjoys pasture, water, and a run-in shed among others.
+The horse enjoys pasture, water, and a run-in shed, among others.

-However, you can also turn to self-care boarding on a tight budget.
+However, you can also turn to self-care on a tight budget.
 Self-care facilities provide shelter only.

 The owner is responsible for every other aspect of the horse’s care, including watering and feeding.
 But the prices are as low as $100/month.